Making a Standalone Binary

 found signature `fn() -> ()

-This means that it wants our function will get a reference to a structure called PanicInfo and will return the ! type.
+This means that it wants our function to receive a reference to a structure called PanicInfo and return the ! type.

 But what is this struct? and what is this weird type?

-The PanicInfo struct, includes basic information about our panic, such as the location, and message, and it's definition can be found in the core library
+The PanicInfo struct includes basic information about our panic such as the location, and message.
+Its definition can be found in the core library:

 pub struct PanicInfo<'a> {